View WAYNE WEAVER's Obituary on newage-examiner.com and share memories

 Preceding him in death was his wife Carol Weaver on March 7, 2020.

-Surviving are his children: Duane Weaver and his wife Debbie of Northmoreland, Cathy Peterson of Forty-Fort, John Weaver and his wife Kimberly of Chase, and Megan Weaver of Tunkhannock; grandchildren: John Weaver Jr., Alexis Weaver, Dwayne Weaver Jr., Wayne Weaver, and Nicole Skripolis; a great grandchild Wyatt Weaver who grandpa Wayne referred to him as 'Tractor Driving Man.'
+Surviving are his children: Duane Weaver and his wife Debbie, Northmoreland; Cathy Peterson, Forty-Fort; John Weaver and his wife Kimberly, Chase; and Megan Weaver, Tunkhannock; grandchildren: John Weaver Jr., Alexis Weaver , Dwayne Weaver Jr., Wayne Weaver, and Nicole Skripolis; great grandchild: Wyatt Weaver, who grandpa Wayne referred to as "Tractor Driving Man."
 Wyatt and Grandpa Wayne had a special bond and spoke to each other while he was in the hospital.

 Funeral services will be at the convenience of the family from the Nulton Kopcza Funeral Home, 5749 SR 309, Beaumont.